morganney/vite-plugin-specifier/README.md

 Determines what [vite build hook](https://vitejs.dev/guide/api-plugin.html#universal-hooks) this plugin runs under.
 By default, this plugin runs after the vite build is finished writing files, during the [`writeBundle`](https://rollupjs.org/plugin-development/#writebundle) hook.

-I'm not sure why you would ever need to run this plugin under [`transform`](https://rollupjs.org/plugin-development/#transform), but if you do you will most likely need to include some sort of `resolve.alias` configuration to remap the changed specifier extensions.
+If you run this plugin under [`transform`](https://rollupjs.org/plugin-development/#transform), then depending on what you're doing you might need to include some sort of `resolve.alias` configuration to remap the changed specifier extensions.
 For example, running the example above under `transform` would require this added to the vite.config.ts:

 ```ts
 resolve: {